FAQ

 When a patient has a neurological disorder that requires frequent care, a neurologist is often the principal care provider.

-They diagnose and treat conditions like stroke, epilepsy, Parkinson’s disease, dementia, multiple sclerosis, migraine and other headaches, brain injuries, spinal cord injuries, neuropathy and carpal tunnel syndrome.
+They diagnose and treat conditions like stroke, epilepsy, Parkinson’s Disease, dementia, Multiple Sclerosis, migraine and other headaches, brain injuries, spinal cord injuries, neuropathy and Carpal Tunnel Syndrome.

 What days are you open?